Nixon Peabody is committed to providing and supporting a work environment that:

-To comply with applicable laws ensuring equal employment opportunities to qualified individuals with disabilities, the firm will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee unless undue hardship would result.
-Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the Human Resources Director or Office Administrator of their office to request such an accommodation.
-The firm reserves the right to request certification from the employee’s health care provider of the necessity for and duration of any accommodation.
-The individual with the disability should specify what accommodation he or she needs to perform the job.
-If the accommodation is reasonable and will not impose an undue hardship, the firm will either make the accommodation or an alternative accommodation that will enable individuals to perform their essential job functions or an applicant to apply for employment.
+Additionally, to ensure equal employment opportunities to qualified individuals with disabilities, the firm will make reasonable accommodations as required by law for the physical or mental limitations of an individual with a disability who is an applicant or an employee unless undue hardship would result.
+Any applicant or employee who requires an accommodation should contact their Office Administrator or Regional Human Resources representative(s) to request such an accommodation.
+The firm reserves the right to request documentation from the employee’s health care provider certifying the necessity for, and duration of, any accommodation.
+The individual with the disability should specify the needed accommodation.
+If the accommodation is reasonable and will not impose an undue hardship, the firm will either make the accommodation or provide an alternative accommodation that will enable individuals to perform their essential job functions or an applicant to apply for employment.

 Individuals who believe they have experienced or witnessed denial of equal employment opportunity, unlawful discrimination or bias are urged to report a complaint as soon as possible after a perceived violation of this policy occurs.
 Prompt reporting allows the firm to investigate while the facts are still fresh and to take prompt corrective action, when appropriate.
 The firm will handle the matter with discretion and as much confidentiality as possible under the circumstances and with due regard to the rights and wishes of all parties, recognizing that there are many circumstances where complete confidentiality is not possible.
 Upon receipt of a complaint, the firm will promptly review the concerns and/or undertake an investigation and, when appropriate, take appropriate corrective action.
 The firm will not retaliate in any way against any individual for filing a complaint and will not permit retaliation by other firm personnel.